Exceptions

 Throwabletree; know thatErrorshould never be caught. - try / catch / finally — learn

-initCausepreserves diagnostic context; missing this is a common error. - Best Practices — the "never swallow" rule and the checked exception controversy are recurring interview topics.
+(String, Throwable)constructor preserves the root cause; missing this is the #1 exception anti-pattern. - Exception Best Practices — the "never swallow" rule and the checked exception controversy are recurring interview topics.

 Related Domains